Victim support services

 They will support you to give evidence in court and can refer you to other support services.

-You can contact VSS directly without a referral, via their free helpline on 0800 160 1985 or their website.
+You can contact VSS directly without a referral, via their free helpline on 0800 160 1985 or the Victim Support Scotland website.

 Scottish Women’s Aid